mitranim/mitranim.github.io/templates/posts/cheating-for-website-performance.md

 Simple websites with one maintainer, like a personal page or a blog, don't need a scripting engine with a database.
-You can prerender them into HTML files, then serve with nginx or on a service like GitHub Pages.
+You can prerender them into HTML files, then serve with nginx or on a service like Github Pages.
 Dynamic functionality can be implemented with ajax.

 Serving static files is naturally more performant than rendering templates on